 6. Emergency Survival Whistle

-a good, loud whistle comes in handy for all sorts of wilderness applications.
-It’s one of the most essential survival tools, whether you’re planning ahead for possible urban natural disasters like earthquakes or floods or are frequently going into the backcountry where people are few and far between and wildlife is abundant.
+A good, loud whistle comes in handy for all sorts of wilderness applications.
+It’s one of the most essential survival tools when you are frequently going into the backcountry where people are few and far between and wildlife is abundant.

 Everyone from serious hikers to the hobbits in Lord of the Rings will expound on the importance of traveling with rope.
 But for the modern survivalist paracord, which was invented in 1935 for military use, is the way to go.